asamawi/erpnext-site-migration/README.md

 ## Script Execution:
 The script performs the following:
 - Backs up the old site from the old server.
-- Creates a new site with ERPNext and HRMS apps on the new server.
+- Creates a new site with specified apps on the new server.
 - Copies the backup files from the old server to the new server.
 - Restores the database and performs site migration on the new server.
 - Copies the encryption key from the old site's config to the new site's config.